wizelineacademy/github-actions-tutorial/README.md

 In this repo our goal is for you to learn the following

-- The Essentials of Github Actions
+- The Essentials of GitHub Actions
-- How to Enable Github Actions in a repo
+- How to Enable GitHub Actions in a repo
 - Understand how GitHub Actions are triggered
-- Set up your first github action workflow "hello world"
+- Set up your first GitHub Action workflow "hello world"
-- Set up your first github action workflow based on Pull Request events
+- Set up your first GitHub Action workflow based on Pull Request events
-- Set up your first github action workflow based on a push event after a PR merge
+- Set up your first GitHub Action workflow based on a Push event after a PR merge